duff-lab-team/AD-EV-characterisation/README.md

 docker-compose up all
 ```

 This will compile all R Markdown files non-interactively, replacing the existing files in the `results` dir and creating a `cache` dir containing intermediate data objects.

-Alternatively, one may prefer to explore the results in RStudio.
-We provide this through Docker using RStudio Server.
+Note that until a solution is implemented, this method creates file as the root user.
+To avoid this, consider using `run_all.R` or other files using RStudio Server, as instructed below.

+RStudio Server is provided within the Docker image and can readily be accessed through a web browser either on one's local machine or through a remote server.
 To get started, first create a `.env` file with the port that RStudio should connect to, as below:

 ```